 The damages available, if you can prove you were a victim of someone else’s negligence, may include compensation to pay for:

-- Pain and suffering damages.
+- Pain and suffering damages

-- Other noneconomic damages.
+- Other non-economic damages

-- Wrongful death damages, if a member of your family passed away in a car accident.
+- Wrongful death damages if a member of your family passed away in a car accident

-Call (800) 537-8185 now to speak to a member of our team about your car accident case.
+Contact us now to speak to an attorney about your car accident case.

 to find a Morris Bart office near you.